payobv-io/payobv.io/README.md

-# payobv.io - Obvious Payments for Open Source Contributors
+# payobv.io - Bridging OS Incentives, Payments, and Proof of Skill

 [payobv.io](https://payobv-io-ten.vercel.app/) is a platform that allows open source contributors to receive bounties from users of their projects.
 It is a simple and transparent way to support the people who create the software you use every day.